It's important to have an enclosure in your home where you can keep your bunny safely when you are at work or at night or when they are unsupervised.

-You will need to find somewhere calm and secure for your enclosure to live, remember bunnies don't like loud noise and are easily scared so avoid chaotic spaces like a utility area with noisy appliances or kitchen or pantry where the crashing of pans or food smells may be disturbing.
+You will need to find somewhere calm for your enclosure to live, remember bunnies don't like loud noises and are easily scared so avoid chaotic spaces like a utility area with noisy appliances or kitchen or pantry where there are food smells that may be disturbing.

-The best place is a corner of a heated and ventilated room in your home that does not get any though traffic and is not in direct sunlight so your bunny can be safely left alone to relax.
+The best place is a heated and ventilated room in your home that does not get much traffic and is not in direct sunlight so your bunny can be safely left alone to relax.

-Typical floor covering
+Typical floor covering used for house bunnies

-- Carpet off-cut, you can pick these up at a discount piece in most carpet stores.
+Carpet off-cut, you can pick these up at a discount piece in most carpet stores.

-- Children's play mats as these are tough and easy to wipe clean, keep an eye on these to see if its being eaten as this may be harmful.
+Children's play mats as these are tough and easy to wipe clean, keep an eye on these to see if it's being eaten as this may be harmful.